History of rail transport in Zambia: Original development of the railway network from the south

+Livingstone to Broken Hill

 The railway reached Bulawayo in 1897, and was extended to the Victoria Falls in 1902.
 Lines were built in the or Cape gauge.
 The railway arrived in the future Zambia early in 1905, when the 150 km long Livingstone–Kalomo line was built in advance of completion in September of that year of the Victoria Falls Bridge from the then Southern Rhodesia to Livingstone.
 The first wagons on the line were hauled by oxen, then a single locomotive was conveyed in pieces by cableway across the gorge where the bridge was being built to start up operations to Kalomo in advance of the main line connection.

-The next section was to Broken Hill, (now Kabwe), which the railway reached in 1906.
-BSAC was assured that there would be much traffic from its lead and zinc mines, but this did not materialize because technical mining problems.
+The next section was to Broken Hill, (now Kabwe), for which another major bridge was required to cross the Kafue River.
+The 427 m long Kafue Railway Bridge, the longest on the Rhodesian Railways or Zambian Railways network, was completed in 1906 and the railway reached the Broken Hill mine the same year.
+BSAC was assured that there would be much traffic from the lead and zinc mine, but this did not materialize because technical mining problems.
 The railway could not meet the costs of the construction loans, and the company faced major financial problems.
-The only area likely to generate sufficient mineral traffic to relieve these debts was Katanga.
-Another major bridge was required to cross the Kafue River and the 427 m long Kafue Railway Bridge, the longest on the Rhodesian Railways or Zambian Railways network, was completed in 1906.
-Initially, the Congo Free State had concluded that Katanga's copper deposits were not rich enough to justify the capital cost of building a railway to the coast, but expeditions between 1899 and 1901 proved their value.
-Copper deposits found in Northern Rhodesia before the First World War proved uneconomic to develop.
+The only area likely to generate sufficient mineral traffic to relieve these debts was Katanga in the then Congo Free State, the private property of King Leopold II of Belgium.